wizdmio/wizdm/README.md

 ## Multi-language

 We use a content manager service to dynamically load contents in different languages by use of a resolver to pre-fetch localilzed content from 'assets/i18n' prior to load the navigator component.

+The resolver checks the authenticated user language preferences when available too.

+The same resolver is used as a guard for both activating/deactivating pages while routing.

 We use the navigation system to switch among languages, so, from the user perspective, it looks like having multiple apps in different languages (e.g. https://wizdm.io/en/home for English or https://wizdm.io/it/home for Italian).